agateblue/lifter/README.rst

     except lifter.MultipleObjectsReturned:
         print('Bernard or Manny, you have to choose')

-And, finally, you can chain `get` after other queryset to reduce available choices:
+And, finally, you can chain `get` after other querysets to reduce available choices:

 .. code-block:: python